PlaSma: Making Small Language Models Better Procedural Knowledge Models for (Counterfactual) Planning: Introduction

+For the \textit{second phase} of \model, we enable structured, tree-based reasoning via a novel \textbf{inference-time decoding algorithm} (Figure~\ref{fig:verifier-dec}).
 We observe that the standard next-token prediction objective in auto-regressive LMs (applied during distillation) does not equip them with sufficient causal and temporal reasoning abilities to generate high-quality plans, or a mechanism to rectify their mistakes in earlier steps.
 To address this challenge, we develop a \textit{verifier-guided step-wise beam search} to better leverage the multi-step structure of plans (resulting in \modelplus).
-Concretely, we incorporate a step-wise verifier in our decoding process to guide \modelplus to generate more semantically coherent and temporally accurate plans.
+Concretely, we incorporate a step-wise verifier in a tree-based decoding algorithm to guide \modelplus to generate more semantically coherent and temporally accurate plans.

-Through experiments, we show that our approach is effective at endowing smaller LMs with planning abilities.
+Experimental results show that our approach is effective at endowing smaller LMs with planning abilities.
 For the standard planning task, smaller student models (of varying sizes) achieve 17.57\% relative improvements, on average, over their teacher.
 The best student model is comparable even to GPT-3, a model 16 times the student's size.
-Furthermore, we, for the first time, distill counterfactual planning abilities in small-size models, achieving 93\% validity rate according to human evaluation.
-In a simulated environment~\citep{puig2018virtualhome}, our model significantly outperforms previous work based on GPT-3 \citep{huang2022language} on executability (by 17\%) and correctness (by 25\%).
-Taken together, our framework including symbolic procedural distillation, decoding-time algorithm, and the proposed tasks and the accompanying \data dataset provide valuable resource and direction for advancing research in the field of procedural planning.
+For the first time, we distill constrained and counterfactual planning abilities in small-size models, achieving 93\% and 86\% validity rates according to human evaluation.
+Interestingly, in the VirtualHome environment~\citep{puig2018virtualhome}, our model significantly outperforms previous work based on GPT-3 \citep{huang2022language} on executability (absolute 17\%) and correctness (absolute 25\%).
+Our framework including symbolic procedural distillation, decoding-time algorithm, and the proposed tasks and the accompanying \data dataset provide valuable resource and direction for advancing research in the field of procedural language-based planning.